 - Improve your presentation skills — for audiences big and small

-If you’re an account executive or have one on your staff learn how to better answer ‘what does an account executive do?’ — check out out AE Bootcamp workshop — there is our “basic bootcamp” for your newer recruits and our “advanced bootcamp” for your seasoned veterans.
+If you’re an account executive or have one on your staff, learn how to better answer the question ‘what does an account executive do?’ by checking out our AE Bootcamp workshops.
+We offer our “basic AE Bootcamp” for new account executives and our “Advanced AE Bootcamp” for your seasoned veteran account executives.

-Both are outstanding at helping your AEs become the effective AGI producers you need within your agency management system.
+Both workshops are outstanding at helping your account executives become the effective AGI producers you need within your agency.